 How can physio help?

 This will depend on the problem.
 If your dog has had surgery, the early intervention will be to help settle any swelling and decrease pain.
 Once recovery is a bit further down the line, graded exercise will be introduced to prevent muscle loss during the healing process.
 Conducting a reassessment each time to identify areas of tightness or pain will allow treatments to be adapted to whichever stage of recovery a post-operative dog is in.
-Once the operation is fully healed more intensive exercise can begin.
+Once the operation is fully healed more intensive exercise and focus on functional activities can begin.